Experimental support for server-side data processing in Shiny apps. Use

 #90,

-argument to render a custom filter input for
+#145).colDef() gains a filterInput argument to render a custom filter input for

-argument to include grouped sub rows
+column filtering (#9).reactable() gains a paginateSubRows argument to include grouped sub rows

 in pagination.
 This is recommended for grouped tables with a large number of rows

-where expanded rows may not all fit on one page.colDef()
+where expanded rows may not all fit on one page.colDef() gains a grouped argument to customize rendering for grouped cells

-in groupBy
+in groupBy columns (#33,

 #94,

-page size, and number of pages in the tablecellInfo.filterValue
+page size, and number of pages in the tablecellInfo.filterValue and column.filterValue for the column filter value, and

 (#88).
 Custom cell click actions also

-argument to enable or disable global table
+now receive a state argument.colDef() gains a searchable argument to enable or disable global table

 searching.
-Columns can be excluded from searching using colDef(searchable = FALSE)
+Columns can be excluded from searching using colDef(searchable = FALSE),

 and hidden columns can be included in searching using colDef(searchable = TRUE)